-Under exceptional circumstances you can request an exemption from having to contribute to project costs.
+Under exceptional circumstances, you can request an exemption from having to contribute to project costs.
 To receive an exemption you must clearly demonstrate that your organisation is unable to meet 20 per cent of project costs through either financial or in-kind contributions.
+Circumstances may include, but are not limited to, physical and fiscal impacts to National Heritage Listed places by natural disasters, severe weather events, and COVID-19.